TheWorldAvatar/stack/stack-data-uploader/README.md

 1. It uses the [`RemoteStoreClient::uploadFile`][RSC-uploader] method to read in RDF triple and quad data to the Blazegraph database in the stack.

 There are no configurable options for this process, the namespace the data is added to is always the one defined in the parent dataset.

+### RML Data

+The `"rml"` data type should be used to load RDF triples from CSV files using [YARRRML rules](https://rml.io/yarrrml/), into a specified SPARQL endpoint namespace (defined in the parent dataset).
+Users must deploy both the `rml-mapper` and `yarrrml-parser` services within their stack, and provide resources as matching `.yml` and `.csv` file pairs with identical names for the loader to associate them.

+> [!IMPORTANT]
+> Do **NOT** include `sources` or `targets` field in your [YARRRML rules](https://rml.io/yarrrml/).
+The loader will automatically populate these fields.

+The data loader performs the following steps when uploading csv data and rules:

+1. YARRRML loading

+The loader automatically populates the sources and targets fields following the csv data file names and the namespace defined in the parent dataset.

+2. YARRRML -> RML

+It converts the generated [YARRRML rules](https://rml.io/yarrrml/) into [RML rules](https://rml.io/specs/rml/) using the [YARRRML Parser tool](https://github.com/RMLio/yarrrml-parser).

+3. RML upload

+It reads the [RML rules](https://rml.io/specs/rml/) using the [RMLMapper tool](https://github.com/RMLio/rmlmapper-java) to convert the csv data files into RDF triples.
+These triples are then subsequently uploaded to the specified namespace to the Blazegraph database within the stack.

 ### TBox CSV Data